wacl-york/quant-scraper/README.md

 All unit tests can be run using the following command:

-`coverage run -m unittest discover -s quantscraper/tests -b`
+`coverage run -m unittest discover -s tests -b`

-Test coverage can be viewed by running `coverage` afterwards.
+Test coverage can be viewed by running `coverage report` afterwards.

+## Running the program during development

+To run the program scripts while developing, install it locally in editable mode with:

+`pip install -e .`

+This will add the appropriate package imports to your `PYTHONPATH` and will update them when needed.

+You can then run the main scripts with `python quantscraper/cli.py` or `python quantscraper/daily_preprocessing.py`.